kubernetes/website/content/en/docs/contribute/intermediate.md

       The new directory `website` is created in your current directory, with the contents of your GitHub repository.
 Your fork is your `origin`.

 3. Change to the new `website` directory.
-Set the `kubernetes/website` repository as the `upstream` remote.
+Set the `kubernetes/website` repository as the `upstream` remote:

       ```bash
       cd website